Awais-cb/Vue_feat_slim/README.md

-# Vue js wil slim apis
+# Vue js with slim apis

 > A Vue.js project